 REALTOR MISSES VALUE OF HIS OWN HOME BY $500,000

-We were therefore shocked to see the appraisal come in under $1 million.
+I was therefore shocked to see the appraisal come in under $1 million.

-We reviewed the appraisal and quickly realized why it was so low.
+I reviewed the appraisal and quickly realized why it was so low.
 The “main house” was only 2,300 square feet, while there was a fully permitted 1,400 square foot in-law unit above his massive garage.

 NO INTERIOR ACCESS

 Because there was no interior or direct access from the main house to the in-law unit, it could not be included in the overall gross living area.